 Take the only inherent junk boat left in Hong Kong for a cruise around the harbour.

-The Duk Ling sailing junk has become an icon in the city and the 1.5 hour cruise is best taken as the sun goes down while enjoying a wine or two on board.
+sailing junk has become an icon in the city and the 1.5 hour cruise is best taken as the sun goes down while enjoying a wine or two on board.

 Disembark back on the Central side and get yourself up to a rooftop bar!
 Try Wooloomooloo on Hennessy Road for a steamy rooftop cocktail and views over Happy Valley, or C’est La Vie Sky Deck on the top of California Tower for a Happy Hour drink.